Frequently Asked Questions About U.S. Military Service & The GI Bill

 - The GI Bill will cover up to $26,381.37 per academic year at a private school (as of 2022).
 Private schools can also participate in the Yellow Ribbon Program to waive some of the difference in tution.

 - You may be able to use part of your GI Bill to cover test fees (up to $2,000) for a job that requires a license or certification.

 Do you have additional questions about the military and the education benefits you can earn?
-Hit us up on TEXT at 33-55-77 with your questions.
+Text #HELLO at 33-55-77 with your questions.